Skip to main content

 But nuclear war is just one example.
 There are numerous types of catastrophic risks, and while each might have a low probability on its own when considered all together, the odds of a global catastrophe increase.

-Moreover, a catastrophic risk is often defined as an event that kills at least 10% of the global population, but ALLFED focuses on risks that could result in food shortages for 5% or more of the global population.
+Moreover, a catastrophic risk is often defined as an event that kills at least 10% of the global population, but ALLFED focuses on risks that could 5% or more of global calorie output, or access to those calories.
 Events that put food at risk like that are far more common, especially since it would only take a couple of smaller events occurring over a short period of time -- such as multiple extreme weather events -- to trigger a famine on such scales.
 For example, the combination of the COVID pandemic and massive locust swarms in Africa and Southern Asia dramatically increased global food insecurity in 2020 and 2021.

 If 2020 taught us anything, it should be that global catastrophes will happen, and we need to be prepared.